 The DSLR - Life & Death

-Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" (mirrorless) form.
-These cameras were initially consumer toys, playful with deign and ergonomics, but crippled by a reliance on emerging technology.
-Small / low resolution sensors, slow / tiny memory, poor processing, slow autofocus and terrible screens.
-All this made the experience less than ideal and certainly nothing a professional photographer would want to use.
+Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" & "mirrorless" form.
+These cameras were initially consumer toys; playful with deign, but crippled by emerging technology.
+Little, low-resolution sensors.
+Small, slow memory capacity.
+Unrefined & sluggish processing.
+Poor autofocus.
+Terrible screens.
+All this made for a pretty rough user experience that would not impress professionals.